p0t4t0sandwich/BeeNameGeneratorPlugin/README.md

 - Add a "check for doubles" radius in the config to prevent naming two bees the same name

-## Release Notes
+## Release Notes v1.0.1

 - Built proper classes for GSON to serialize/deserialize to when using the API
 - Capitalize the first letter of the name
+- Fixed Sponge radius checking
-- Updated Sponge API versions 9, 10, and 11
+- Tested on Sponge versions 9, 10, and 11